-- You can see the soccer medal summary for both men or women.
+You can see the soccer medal summary for both men or women.

-- You can see the size of their respective schools.
+You can see the size of their respective schools.

+You can see the historical goal differential by selecting each team.
 Note: Use the bi-directional arrow in the bottom right of the dashboard to make it full screen.

 Fuzeium’s dashboard platform and expertise are largely based on Microsoft’s Power BI and Microsoft Azure Cloud.
 The capabilities are applicable to any industry.
 Please contact us if you like more information.

 Calgary’s population has grown every year since 1995.
 Although in 2010 and in 2016, that growth declined due to a net migration out of the city.
 In total, the population has increased by 89,000 people in the past 5 years.